Permeable Kerb & Channel System

 Waste Tyres Recycled: 66

-Description The installation of the Porous Lane Kerb & Channel to supply the nearby nature strip of water.
+Description The installation of the Porous Lane kerb & channel system to infiltrate water and passively irrigate the nature strip

-Goals Replicate the conditions similar to an urban nature strip and testing the effectiveness of the system in a reactive clay setting.
+Goals To replicate the conditions similar to an urban nature strip and test the effectiveness of the system in a reactive clay setting.

 Case Study: Reducing pressure on stormwater management system and irrigating the trees